Minor in Possession (MIP)

 This article offers background on MIP charges and their potential consequences.
 If you or a loved one have been charged, speaking with a local attorney is often the best first step to mitigating legal jeopardy.

 What Are MIP Laws?

-A minor in possession (MIP) is a criminal charge dealing primarily with underage drinking.
+A minor in possession (MIP) offense is a criminal charge dealing primarily with underage drinking.
 The legal age for drinking alcohol is 21 in all states, but some states have limited exceptions.
-However, most states have laws prohibiting those under age from even possessing alcoholic beverages.
+However, most states have laws prohibiting those underage from even possessing alcoholic beverages.

-MIP charges occurred as a result of changes enacted by the National Minimum Drinking Age Act (NMDAA) in 1984.
+MIP charges have occurred due to changes enacted by the National Minimum Drinking Age Act (NMDAA) in 1984.
 The act raised the legal drinking age, at the federal level, to 21.

-MIP laws are not uniform and vary greatly by jurisdiction, but convictions generally require two elements:
+MIP laws are not uniform and vary significantly by jurisdiction, but convictions generally require two elements:

-You don’t have to be driving under the influence or even legally drunk to face MIP charges.
+You don't have to drive under the influence or be legally drunk to face MIP charges.
 Simply holding an alcoholic drink, even an unopened one, can be enough for a MIP citation.

 Possession of alcohol falls under three categories.
-Simple possession, or actual physical possession, includes holding an opened or unopened alcohol beverage in your hand.
+Simple possession, or actual physical possession, includes holding an opened or unopened alcoholic beverage in your hand.

 Constructive possession includes scenarios like driving with a case of beer in the car.
-You might also fall under this category if you are an underage party-goer who is sitting on a cooler filled with alcoholic beverages.
+You might also fall under this category if you are an underage partygoer sitting on a cooler filled with alcoholic beverages.